2026 EMSL-JGI Joint User Meeting: Empowering Automated Laboratories—Integrating Experimentation with Data

 - Description:

 Autonomous experimentation covers a wide range of possibilities.
-This session will cover existing tools as well as tools being developed at JGI and EMSL.
+This session will cover existing tools and others being developed at the JGI and EMSL.
 We'll also discuss where autonomy makes sense, the data types and throughput with which data can be attained, and how to prepare to take advantage of capabilities both preexisting and in development.

 Keynote speakers